Friends of the Chicago River

+As the only organization solely dedicated to the Chicago-Calumet River system, Friends has spent four decades operating within the Chicago-Calumet River system.
+Friends, like other environmental organizations, works across sectors and boundaries with elected officials, businesses, frontline organizations, government agencies, municipalities, nonprofits, and volunteers to repair past environmental harm.

 Overview

 Friends of the Chicago River has 15 full time professional staff; 24 members on its board of directors; and 41,000 members, volunteers, and online activists.
 Margaret Frisbie has served as executive director of Friends of the Chicago River since 2005.
 She is a Roman Nomitch Fellow, and was named a National River Hero by River Network in 2017 and a Notable Leader in Sustainability by Crain's Chicago Business in 2022.